martin-magakian/Amazing-Cloud-Search/README.md

 	var found = cloudSearch.Search(searchQuery);

-Search for a maximum of 25 movies only in the categorie from Sci-Fi
+Search for a maximum of 25 movies only in the category from Sci-Fi
 ------
 	var bQuery = new BooleanQuery();
 	var gCondition = new StringBooleanCondition("genre", "Sci-Fi");